 Even the basic plan of Teachable comes with a 5% transaction fee.
 On the other hand, Podia doesn’t come with any transaction fees.

 One more major downside of Podia is that the membership feature is only available on their Shaker plan that costs you $79/month.

-Podia doesn't come with any free plan unlike Teachable.
-But it does come with 14-day free trial.
+Podia doesn’t come with any free plan, unlike Teachable.
+But it does come with a 14-day free trial.